extfuse/extfuse/README.md

 	[*]   Extension framework for FUSE
 $ make -j4
 $ sudo make install -j4
+$ make headers_install
 ```
 In menuconfig step, **DO NOT** select FUSE as a kernel module as it will cause the kernel compilation to fail; instead, build FUSE into the kernel.

 Boot into the new kernel.
 Clone ExtFUSE library sources and build.
-You will need LLVM/Clang toolchain.
+Export the path to repo as EXTFUSE_REPO_PATH.
+You will need LLVM/Clang toolchain to build.
 ```
 $ git clone https://github.com/extfuse/extfuse
 $ cd extfuse
+$ export EXTFUSE_REPO_PATH=$(pwd)
 $ LLC=llc-3.8 CLANG=clang-3.8 make
 ```